weaviate/weaviate-io/developers/weaviate/client-libraries/typescript/typescript-v3.md

     username: 'username',
     password: 'password',
     silentRefresh: true, // Default: true - if false, you must refresh the token manually; if true, this background process will prevent a script from exiting.
-    scopes: ['offline_acess'] // optional, depends on the configuration of your identity provider (not required with WCS) })
+    scopes: ['offline_access'] // optional, depends on the configuration of your identity provider (not required with WCS) })
   }
 )